 - Partnerships & Collaboration: How connected is the project to the work of other related initiatives?
 Does it have appropriate partners and other organizational support?
 Are the proposed collaborations mutually beneficial and do they enhance the quality and/or reach of the project’s activities?
 Does the project team account for the similarities and differences between their work and that of other organizations focused on the same issues?

 - Innovation: To what degree does this project represent an innovative approach to using next-generation technology to impact education or workforce development?
+Does it employ technologies that can be deployed in the near term?

 - Budget & Finances: Is the amount requested appropriate for the scope and scale of the project?
+Can the pilot be sustained beyond the pilot period?

 - Relevance: To what extent is the project attuned to the current needs of the community in which the pilot will take place?